milanm/DotNet-Developer-Roadmap/README.md

 ### 11. Object Mapping

-Their libraries automate the task of mapping between objects, eliminating the need for repetitive, error-prone manual mapping code.
+Their libraries automate the task of **mapping between objects**, eliminating the need for repetitive, error-prone manual mapping code.
 This boosts productivity and minimizes bugs, especially when dealing with complex models and DTOs (Data Transfer Objects).

 **Resources**: